CompanyofChampions/CoC/bb.md

 ## BB - BL4 Requirements

-**For BL4 Good Hunter we require all bosses to be defeated with screenshots/videos of the following:**
+**For BL4 Champion we require all bosses to be defeated with screenshots/videos of the following:**

 * Every Boss lamp
 * Stats